 Both refinances have closings costs.
 With an FHA streamline refinance, you will need to pay a new upfront mortgage insurance premium equal to 1.75% of the loan amount.
 With a USDA streamline refinance, you will need to pay a new mortgage insurance fee equal to 1% of the loan amount.

 For both types of refinances you will need to meet your lender's credit, income, and financial requirements to get your refinance approved.
+By refinancing, the total finance charges may be higher over the life of the loan.

-Comparison of FHA vs USDA loan requirements
+Comparison of FHA vs. USDA loan requirements

 |Upfront mortgage insurance premium / fee||1% of loan amount||1.75% of loan|